 Department of Stem Cell Biology

 The main focus of Department of Stem Cell Biology is directed towards fundamental and applied stem cell research.
-This department consist of two main research groups.
-The first one is Human Stem Cell Research Group, which focuses on the human mesenchymal stem cells (MSCs)-derived extracellular vesicles and neurodegenerative disease modeling in vitro.
-The second one is Animal Stem Cell Research Group, which concentrate on hematopoietic stem cells and in vivo studies.
+This department consists of two main research groups.
+First one is Human Stem Cell Research Group, which focuses on the human mesenchymal stem cells (MSCs)-derived extracellular vesicles and neurodegenerative disease modeling in vitro.
+Second one is Animal Stem Cell Research Group, which concentrate on hematopoietic stem cells and in vivo studies.

 HUMAN STEM CELL RESEARCH GROUP